Mparaiso/markme-silex/README.md

 + Add description and tags
 + Import and Export your bookmarks from and to popular browsers
 + bookmark's screenshots
-+ Search and filter through you bookmarks
++ Search and filter through your bookmarks
 + Access your bookmarks anywhere!

 #### INSTALLATION